 There are several limitations in using ACFI claims to describe palliative care need or use in residential aged care and it is accepted that the number of ACFI claims involving palliative care is inherently lower than the total number of care recipients in residential aged care requiring palliative care.
 ACFI is primarily focused on components of the individual’s care needs that affect the cost of care.
 Consequently, the capture of information on a person’s care needs, including health conditions and need for assistance with activities of daily living, may be affected by their relevance to the cost of care and the number of available fields on the form.
 In addition, there is little or no incentive for a service to claim for palliative care for residents who are already on the maximum ACFI Complex Health Care claim as this claim does not change the subsidy payable in this situation.

 Data linkage studies have started to illustrate the difference between palliative care estimates based solely on ACFI appraisal and other (albeit limited) data sources.
-For example, the AIHW report Interfaces between the aged care and health systems in Australia – where do older Australians die? indicates palliative care service delivery for people living in residential aged care may be higher than that captured through ACFI appraisals, based on how many people receive some form palliative care in their last year of life before dying in residential aged care (AIHW, unpublished).
+For example, the AIHW report Interfaces between the aged care and health systems in Australia – where do older Australians die? indicates palliative care service delivery for people living in residential aged care may be higher than that captured through ACFI appraisals, based on how many people receive some form of palliative care in their last year of life before dying in residential aged care (AIHW, 2021).

 In practice, it is possible to receive palliative care in residential aged care without having received an ACFI appraisal indicating the need for end of life palliative care.
 Additionally, ACFI only records care required during the last days or week of a person’s life and doesn’t take into account that palliative care may be delivered and/or required for a much longer period.
 Also note that the data available cannot confirm the extent or nature of palliative care actually provided for those who were funded for palliative care under the ACFI.

 For more information on the data used in this report, refer to the Data Sources section.
 For more information about the ACFI, please refer to the Department of Health website.